kswanberg/mRIPT/README.md

 # mRIPT

-mRIPT (Magnetic Resonance Imaging Processing Tool) is currently a nebulous and semi-aspirational series of scripts slowly being pulled together into something usable by others.
+mRIPT (Magnetic Resonance Imaging Processing Tool) is currently a nebulous and semi-aspirational series of scripts slowly being pulled together into something usable.

 ### Citation